The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Galaxies

 \subsection{Galaxy Properties}

-In Fig.~\ref{fig:galaxy_property}, we show the relation between galaxy stellar mass and specific star formation rate ($s$SFR; upper left), stellar half-mass radius (upper right), stellar velocity dispersion (lower left), and metallicity (lower right).
-The galaxy mass is defined as the stellar mass enclosed within twice the stellar half-mass radius.
+In Figure~\ref{fig:galaxy_property}, we show the relation between galaxy stellar mass and specific star formation rate ($s$SFR; top left), stellar half-mass-radius (top right), stellar velocity dispersion (bottom left), and metallicity (bottom right).
+The galaxy mass is defined as the stellar mass enclosed within twice the stellar half-mass-radius.
 In each panel, the underlying 2D distribution is for the galaxy population in \astrid\ at $z=0$.
-Except for the right upper panel, we show the median value in each mass bin using an orange curve, with the shaded area indicating the 16th to 84th percentiles.
+Except for the top-right panel, we show the median value in each mass bin using an orange curve, with the shaded area indicating the 16th to 84th percentiles.
 We only plot the median for bins hosting more than 10 galaxies.